cityofaustin/projects/_projects/equitable-green-jobs/about/faq.md

 #### What types of businesses and organizations can apply for an Equitable Green Jobs grant?

-We value input and insights from all types of organizations, so if you want to work on one or more of the grant's focus areas, [please apply](https://airtable.com/shrCIw4MYPiOezJ7j)!
+We value input and insights from all types of organizations, so if you want to work on one or more of the grant's focus areas, you are likely eligible for the grant.
 We also encourage diverse partnerships in the application.

 #### Who was awarded Equitable Green Jobs grants?